PT for the Mind

 I am continuously learning and have completed a 2 year Diploma in Yoga Teaching through the Academy of Yoga Learning (now called Academy of Yoga and Mind Body Education) in 2016, explored mental health through the lens of eastern and western psychology in Mental Health Training for Yoga Teachers with Michael de Manincor and Janet Lowndes and have completed First Aid and Mental Health First Aid Training in 2017.

 Teaching one on one and restorative yoga has been the most rewarding work I have ever done.
-I share my insight and experience of personally practicing yoga and meditation through my free weekly newsletter called Mindful Monday in order to get people to approach the practice with curiosity and pleasure rather then see it as a chore.
-Every week I aim to answer questions from the Mindful Monday community so that they feel excited and empowered to practise and gain the benefits of yoga and meditation as a tool for self discovery, personal development and managing stress and tension.
+I share my insight and experience of personally practicing yoga and meditation through my blog in order to get people to approach the practice with curiosity and pleasure rather then see it as a chore.
+Every week I aim to answer questions from the PT for the Mind community so that they feel excited and empowered to practice and gain the benefits of yoga and meditation as a tool for self discovery, personal development and managing stress and tension.

-Send through any questions on your mind about yoga, meditation or life below using the #askWendy button.
+Send through any questions on your mind about yoga, meditation or life below using the contact button.